shumeiberk/PyBer-Analysis/README.md

 # PyBer-Analysis
 ## Challenge Overview

-Technical Analysis Deliverable 1: A DataFrame that summarizes the key metrics for the ride-sharing data by city type.
+- Technical Analysis Deliverable 1: A DataFrame that summarizes the key metrics for the ride-sharing data by city type.
-Technical Analysis Deliverable 2: A multiple-line chart, with one line for each city type, that shows the sum of the fares for each week.
+- Technical Analysis Deliverable 2: A multiple-line chart, with one line for each city type, that shows the sum of the fares for each week.
-Delivering Results: A written report of your results, saved in a README.md document on your GitHub repository.

 # Resources
 Data Source: city_data.csv, ride_data.csv